Straight answers — before you pick up the phone

 Should I talk to the other driver’s insurance company?

 You may need to report a claim to your own insurer based on your policy.
 For the at-fault party’s insurer, be cautious about recorded statements and early settlements.
+What you should do depends on your facts—this is a common topic in a free case evaluation.

 What is uninsured / underinsured motorist coverage?